Sam Vimes: Background

 Vimes was sixteen when he joined the Watch.
 He was part of that section of the Watch which played a large role in the rebellion against Homicidal Lord Winder.
-It was around this time he was taught all he knew by Sergeant-At-Arms John Keel, which is where his cynical outlook on life and his firm belief in justice comes from.
+Around this time, he was taught all he knew by Sergeant-At-Arms John Keel, which is where his cynical outlook on life and his firm belief in justice comes from.

 In the newest stories, Keel is Vimes himself transported back in time by thirty years.
-As Lu-Tze explains to Vimes in Night Watch, both pasts are true and there was a real John Keel.
+As Lu-Tze explains to Vimes in Night Watch, both pasts are true.
 Vimes was transported back in time in the company of a criminal named Carcer, whom he was trying to apprehend.
 Carcer robbed and killed the real John Keel, and Vimes had to replace him in order for his role in history to be fulfilled.

-Vimes' age is never explicitly given, and information is not always consistent.
+Vimes' age is never explicitly given, and is not always consistent.
 Night Watch states that Vimes was sixteen years old when he joined the City Watch.
-It is mentioned in Men at Arms that Vimes has been in the Watch for 25 years, making him 41 at the time of that novel.
-The main events of Night Watch, set only a few weeks after Vimes joined the Watch, are stated as occurring more than thirty years prior to the present from which Vimes came, this makes Samuel Vimes at least 46 years old at the time of the events of that book.
+Men at Arms mentions that Vimes had been in the Watch for 25 years, making him 41 at the time of that novel.
+The main events of Night Watch, set only a few weeks after Vimes joined the Watch, are stated as occurring more than thirty years prior to the present from which Vimes came, this makes Samuel Vimes at least 46 years old at the time of that book.
 Thud! gives the age of Vimes' son, (also named Sam), born during the climax of Night Watch, as being fourteen months, which would put Vimes at a minimum of 47 or 48 years old during the events of the book.
 When Vimes discusses his time as a blackboard monitor, he thinks about it being "more than 45 years ago" and that he was six years old at the time, putting his age at least 51 years; this is confirmed when he refers to the new vampire officer, age given as 51, as being "not that much younger than him".
 It is also mentioned in Night Watch, that at the time of the "Glorious Revolution of the Twenty-Fifth of May", both Sam Vimes and Havelock Vetinari were 16 years old, meaning that they are both the same age.